-The McKool Smith trial team representing VirnetX included Dallas principals Douglas Cawley and Rosemary Snider.
+The McKool Smith trial team representing VirnetX included Dallas principal Douglas Cawley.
 VirnetX also was represented by Robert Parker of Tyler’s Parker, Bunt & Ainsworth and Otis Carroll of Tyler's Ireland, Carroll & Kelley.

 VirnetX, a supplier of tools for securing real-time communications over the Internet, sued Microsoft in February 2007 based on claims that the software giant had infringed two VirnetX patents, U.S. Patent No. 6,502,135 and No. 7,188,180.
 The ‘135 patent covers a method of transparently creating a virtual private network (VPN) between a client computer and a target computer.
 The ‘180 patent covers a method for establishing a VPN using a secure domain name service.